Fennel: Cuisine

-On account of its aromatic properties, fennel fruit forms one of the ingredients of the well-known compound liquorice powder.
-In the Indian subcontinent, fennel fruits are eaten raw, sometimes with a sweetener.
+On account of its aromatic properties, fennel fruit forms one of the ingredients of the well-known compound licorice powder.

-In Israel, fennel salad is made of chopped fennel bulbs flavored with salt, black pepper, lemon juice, parsley, olive oil, and sometimes sumac.

 Culture

 The Greek name for fennel is marathon (μάραθον) or marathos (μάραθος), and the place of the famous battle of Marathon literally means a plain with fennel.
 The word is first attested in Mycenaean Linear B form as ma-ra-tu-wo.
 In Hesiod's Theogony, Prometheus steals the ember of fire from the gods in a hollow fennel stalk.

 As Old English finule, fennel is one of the nine plants invoked in the pagan Anglo-Saxon Nine Herbs Charm, recorded in the 10th century.

 In the 15th century, Portuguese settlers on Madeira noticed the abundance of wild fennel and used the Portuguese word funcho (fennel) and the suffix -al to form the name of a new town, Funchal.

 Henry Wadsworth Longfellow's 1842 poem "The Goblet of Life" repeatedly refers to the plant and mentions its purported ability to strengthen eyesight: